Taylor coefficients of the Jacobi $\theta_{3}\left( q \right)$ function: Abstract

 \section{Abstract}

-We extend some results recently obtained by Dan Romik \cite{Romik} about the Taylor coefficients of the theta function $\theta_{3}\left(1\right)$ to the case $\theta_{3}\left(q\right)$ of an arbitrary value of the elliptic modulus $k.$ These results are obtained by carefully studying the properties of the cumulants associated to a $\theta_{3}$ (or discrete normal) distributed random variable.
-This article also states some congruence conjectures about integers sequences that generalize the one studied by D. Romik.
+We extend some results recently obtained by Dan Romik \cite{Romik} about the Taylor coefficients of the theta function $\theta_{3}\left(e^{-\pi}\right)$ to the case $\theta_{3}\left(q\right)$ of a real valued variable $0<q<1$.
+These results are obtained by carefully studying the properties of the cumulants associated to a Jacobi $\theta_{3}$ (or discrete normal) distributed random variable.
+This article also states some integrality conjectures about rational sequences that generalize the one studied by Romik.